-Down the left-hand column, you have the 5 Solfeggio tones and their frequencies – and above them, the same.
-The area filled out in columns 4 through 8 are the results of subtracting the frequencies of each combination of Solfeggio frequencies – e.g. FA (at 639 Hz) minus UT at 396 Hz (in line 1) gives a new frequency of 345 Hz.
-In the five right-most columns I’ve then compared this “difference note” to anything in the range of frequencies that I documented in the Harmonics of Nature page – based on two “magic” frequencies of B-flat (7.2 Hz) and F (5.4 Hz) which I discovered using a tone-generator to seemingly have a harmonic consonance with the background hum of our universe.
-Take a look at the home-page, if you haven’t read that yet.
+Down the left-hand two columns, you have the 5 Solfeggio tones and their frequencies – and above them, the same.
+The area filled out in columns 4 through 8 are the result of subtracting the frequencies of each combination of Solfeggio frequencies – e.g. FA (at 639 Hz) minus UT at 396 Hz (in line 1) gives a new frequency of 243 Hz.
+In the five right-most columns I’ve then compared this “difference note” to anything in the range of frequencies that I documented in the Harmonics of Nature page – based on the two “magic” frequencies of B-flat (7.2 Hz) and F (5.4 Hz) (which I discovered using a tone-generator to seemingly have a harmonic consonance with the background hum of our universe.
+Take a look at the home-page, if you haven’t read that yet.)

 In the chart above, I was surprised to find that the frequencies for B, F and E that we had generated from our harmonic series for these B-flat and F “still points” (see Harmonics of Nature, section) exactly corresponded to the subtraction of one Solfeggio frequency from another.
 These four are highlighted in yellow and red.
 And four other frequencies are pretty close (highlighted just in red): G-sharp, A, C, B-flat.

 - MI minus UT = 264 Hz (4.8 Hz deviation from our C at 259.2 Hz)

 - FA minus UT = 243 Hz = (exactly a B, although B is a note I avoid playing) !

 - SOL minus UT = 345 Hz (0.6 Hz deviation from an F at 345.6) !

 - SOL minus RE = 324 Hz (exactly an E) !

 - SOL minus FA = 408 Hz (5.8 Hz from a G-sharp at 403.2)